openflighthpc/docs.openflighthpc.org/docs/hpc-environment-basics/linux-usage/genders-pdsh.md

 **PDSH** provides a CLI tool for performing commands on multiple nodes at once, utilising the data stored in genders.
 To learn more about using PDSH, read the manual page for the command `man pdsh`.

 !!! info
-    OpenFlight has it's own build of PDSH which is explained in further detail in [the documentation](../../flight-environment/tools/flight-pdsh.md)
+    OpenFlight has it's own build of PDSH which can be [installed here](../../flight-environment/get-flight/install.md#flight-admin-tools) and is explained further on in [the documentation](../../flight-environment/use-flight/flight-admin-tools/pdsh.md)

 ## Installing Genders and PDSH